Oroville Dam operators say they’re ready for next key hurdle: Wednesday night’s storm

 Enough progress has been made that Butte, Yuba and Sutter counties rescinded the mandatory evacuation orders issued Sunday afternoon, allowing an estimated 180,000 downstream residents to return home.

-“The risks that we faced when we initiated those evacuations have been significantly reduced,” said Butte County Sheriff Kory Honea.
+“The risks that we faced when we initiated those evacuations have been significantly reduced,” Butte County Sheriff Kory Honea said.

 The problems at Lake Oroville, California’s second largest reservoir, have stretched over a frenzied week and involve serious malfunctions in both its main and emergency spillways.